nais/digdirator/README.md

 Follow [Google's documentation for importing keys](https://cloud.google.com/kms/docs/importing-a-key).

-The private key for business certificate should be imported with the purpose set to `ASYMMETRIC_SIGN`, and the algorithm set to one of the `RSASSA-PKCS1 v1_5` variants.
+The private key should be imported with the purpose set to `ASYMMETRIC_SIGN`, and the algorithm set to one of the `RSASSA-PKCS1 v1_5` variants.

 ### Configuration